 Patients receiving XGEVA® should not take Prolia® (denosumab).

 Osteonecrosis of the jaw (ONJ) has been reported in patients receiving XGEVA®, manifesting as jaw pain, osteomyelitis, osteitis, bone erosion, tooth or periodontal infection, toothache, gingival ulceration, or gingival erosion.
 Persistent pain or slow healing of the mouth or jaw after dental surgery may also be manifestations of ONJ.
-In clinical trials in patients with osseous metastasis, the incidence of ONJ was higher with longer duration of exposure.
+In clinical trials in patients with cancer, the incidence of ONJ was higher with longer duration of exposure.

 Patients with a history of tooth extraction, poor oral hygiene, or use of a dental appliance are at a greater risk to develop ONJ.
 Other risk factors for the development of ONJ include immunosuppressive therapy, treatment with angiogenesis inhibitors, systemic corticosteroids, diabetes, and gingival infections.

 Perform an oral examination and appropriate preventive dentistry prior to the initiation of XGEVA® and periodically during XGEVA® therapy.
 Advise patients regarding oral hygiene practices.
 Avoid invasive dental procedures during treatment with XGEVA®.
 Consider temporarily interrupting XGEVA® therapy if an invasive dental procedure must be performed.

 Patients who are suspected of having or who develop ONJ while on XGEVA® should receive care by a dentist or an oral surgeon.
 In these patients, extensive dental surgery to treat ONJ may exacerbate the condition.